bubtroniq/mountain_bike_trails/README.md

 * Home Page

-    * Main content is broken down into six sections, each section contains an icon with a heading, relevant text and a map/youtube video embedded.
+    * Main content is broken down into five sections and a map iframe, each section contains an icon with a heading, relevant text and youtube video embedded.
 On large screens it is displayed as a grid with two columns, on small screens it is displayed stacked verticaly.

 * Trails Page